-During the Second Intifada, Israel included Tirawi on its terrorist list due to his involvement with the al-Aqsa Martyrs Brigade.
+During the Second Intifada, Israel included Tirawi on its terrorist list due to his alleged involvement in organising attacks against Israeli targets and links to the al-Aqsa Martyrs Brigade and Fatah's Tanzim.
 He was removed from the list in 2007 as a goodwill gesture to Abbas.